 By the time Philip was fifteen minutes late, Kevin had been joined by the other two cameramen and Jean and Andy had turned their attention back to one another.
 Tony was still sitting by himself, even though he was only taking up a third of the biggest sofa.
 It was no wonder, really, that when Dave finally showed up, he ended up sitting with Tony.

-Several twigs in the blonde bird’s nest of Dave’s hair were sticking straight up, dark circles ringed his black-brown eyes and the handful of freckles chucked across his face only helped to make him look more nervous.
+Several twigs in the blonde bird’s nest of Dave’s hair were sticking straight up, dark circles ringed his black-brown eyes and the handful of freckles thrown across his face only served to make him look even more nervous.
 The latest instalment in his seemingly endless parade of crazy shirts was electric orange, but as always, he was acting as if it was a completely normal thing to wear to work.
 Tony couldn’t help admiring his courage, but still didn’t bother to return the smile Dave shot in his direction.

 “There he is!”
 Andy said, smirking at Jean.
 “We were just talking about you.
 Nice shirt, dude.”